Minestrone Soup with Pasta Shapes

 Seasonal vegetables – Using seasonal veggies keeps Minestrone Soup connected to its Italian roots, where the soup’s ingredients would vary depending on what was available during the time of year.
 It means the soup is endlessly varied!

 Stock/broth – Vegetable stock/broth is the traditional choice for classic Minestrone Soup.
 Chicken stock/broth will add a richer, heartier flavour.
-Use no-salt or salt-reduced stock if serving to babies or toddlers [1].
+Use no-salt vegetable stock or salt-reduced stock if serving to babies or toddlers [1].

 Diced tomatoes – I use a brand of diced tomatoes that has no added salt or sugar.
 Be sure to check the ingredients listed on the can, and adjust the added salt below if needed.